 - RFT Tools do not need to contact the inside surface of the pipe

-- RFT Tools can work in lined pipelines or with tubercles up to 1" thick
+- RFT Tools can work in lined pipelines or in pipe that has internal tubercles up to 1" thick

 - RFT Tools detect local corrosion pits before they perforate the pipe and leak